mononobi/pyrin/README.md

 containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.

+an entry with 'pyrin.server' value should also be created in /etc/hosts file.

 # code editing in pycharm

 first you should execute the scripts/setup/install-dependencies.sh script.